sajayakar56/toby/README.md

 # arya
+Discontinued.
 A framework for reading Melee memory in the Dolphin emulator as well as sending pad inputs through UNIX Pipes.
+Made a cool POC where an AI crouched when you got near.

 # Features
 - Threaded memory reader that dumps any memory values received into a database